fhadinezhadUC/leshmania/intronFrequency/ReadMe.md

-### Finding the intron frequency in the TryTryp genes
+### Finding the intron frequency in the TriTryp genes

 * First, By looking at the Gene Length Distribution we see how many of them are more likely to have introns.